jaalto/project--shell-script-performance-and-portability/README.md

   utilize pipelines `<cmd> | ...` as much as possible because the Linux Kernel will optimize things in memory better.
-In more powerful systems, many latency/performance issues are not as relevant.
+In more powerful systems, many latency and performance issues are not as relevant.

 - Use Shell